0x008800/Program-that-translates-from-English-to-Pig-Latin/README.md

 or just run: `go run english_to_pig_latin.go path_to_your_filename`

-After running it will produce the file named: "filename(pig-latin)"
+After running it will produce the file named: "your_filename(pig-latin)[.extension]"

 also you can...